-22. In Japan, exports recovered faster in the 1930s than in other major countries.
-For example, in 1933 yendenominated nominal exports from Japan had already returned to 1930 levels, while the United States and United Kingdom did not return to that level until 1940 and 1946, respectively.
+&lt;sup>22 In Japan, exports recovered faster in the 1930s than in other major countries.
+For example, in 1933, yendenominated nominal exports from Japan had already returned to 1930 levels, while the United States and United Kingdom did not return to that level until 1940 and 1946, respectively.

-23. Another view argues that the exchange rate declines had very limited influence over increases in export volume.
-Takagi (1989) conducts a time-series analysis on the effects of exchange rate fluctuations on industrial production, exports, and imports from the latter half of the 1920s through the first half of the 1930s, and states that real exchange rates had very limited influence over the figures converted into real terms by the wholesale price index (WPI).
+&lt;sup>23 Another view argues that the exchange rate declines had very limited influence over increases in export volume.
+Takagi [1989] conducts a time-series analysis on the effects of exchange rate fluctuations on industrial production, exports, and imports from the latter half of the 1920s through the first half of the 1930s, and states that real exchange rates had very limited influence over the figures converted into real terms by WPI.